TimberToe/keypirinha-todo-markdown/README.md

 You will be able to:
  - Add todos
  - Finish todos
- - Delete
+ - Remove todos
  - List todos

-Adds a top catalog item "TODO" where everything else is located.
-Search for "todo" and press tab.
-Under it you should see your todos and search among them.
+Start by searching for "Todo" i Keypirinha and you will find the top cataglog item "Todo" that everything is filed under.
-If your searchterm doesn't exist the option to create a new todo will be presented.
-Manage a specific todo by selecting it and open its actions, default by using tab.
+Select it to see a list of all the available todos.
+The list is searchable and if your search term doesn't exist you will be given the option to create a new todo.
+Manage individual todos by selecting one and pressing tab.

 ## License
 This package is distributed under the terms of the MIT license.